janmonschke/aweekinthewoods/content/blog/scotland/west-highland-way/index.md

 ![](./cover.jpg)

-The West Highland Way (WHW) was my first ever long-distance hike.
-Before that I only went on day hikes or camping by bike or car but I never hiked with a big backpack carrying a tent, food and water.
-And I, as it turned out quickly, I did not prepare well enough and made pretty much all the rocky mistakes there are.

-In May 2014 I spoke at a conference in Edinburgh, Scotland.
-While preparing for the talk I got in touch with the organiser's to ask about nice day hikes in the Edinburgh region.
-I was told there were some nice ones but they were not comparable with the ones in the Highlands and I should rather looking into going on a longer hike there for example the famous West Highland Way.
-A quick image search resulted in pictures of the stunning landscapes of the Highlands and I was immediately convinced that this was the hike I wanted to go on.
-Gladly I was not the only one who was super into that idea and a friend happily offered to hike it with me.

 The West Highland Way is a long-distance hike that leads you over 154km (96mi) through the west highlands in Scotland.
 It's a quite famous hike as it offers a variety of landscapes and is very beginner friendly due it's many places to stock up your food supplies and the many hotels along the way.
 We, however, decided to pack tent and stove and go all in on this hike.

+The West Highland Way (WHW) was my first ever long-distance hike.
+Before, I only went on day hikes or camping by bike or car but I never hiked with a big backpack carrying a tent, food and water.
+And, as it turned out quickly, I did not prepare well enough and made pretty much all the rocky mistakes there are.
+This long-distance hike report is from the summer of 2014.

 ## Itinerary